Mrs. Braziel’s Principal's Message

-Administrators and teachers everywhere recognize the important contributions parents make toward a child's success in school.
+Administrators and teachers everywhere recognize the significant contributions parents make toward a child's success in school.
 There is no question about it - success at school begins at home.
-Parents are the single most important variable in a child's schooling.
+Parents are the single most crucial variable in a child's schooling.
 Parents model both a silent and spoken language in front of their children daily.

-One of the most important components of a good school is the partnership between the school and parents who work together for the best interest of children.
-The close partnership between home and school is one of the exceptional strengths at Pompano Beach Middle School.
+One of the essential components of a good school is the partnership between the school and parents who work together for children's best interests.
+The close collaboration between home and school is one of the exceptional strengths at Pompano Beach Middle School.

 Teachers at Pompano Beach Middle School have established specific routines for the children to follow.
-This means giving the children a specific place to find and keep materials, a set schedule for classroom instruction, etc. These routines, blended with the teacher's consistent standards, form a smooth running classroom where the children have the security of understanding their environment and are reinforced positively for their contributions.
+This means giving the children a particular place to find and keep materials, a set schedule for classroom instruction, etc. These routines, blended with the teacher's consistent standards, form a smooth-running classroom where the children have the security of understanding their environment and are reinforced positively for their contributions.
 At home, it is also important to provide routines.

 Many families build a daily "quiet time" when the television is turned off.
-This quiet time provides students the opportunity for completing schoolwork or for recreational reading if there is no homework.
-During this quiet time a suitable place, somewhat free of other distractions, should be available.
-The routine of a daily quiet time provides an opportunity to develop self-discipline, stimulate imagination, and enhance reading skills.
+This quiet time provides students the opportunity to complete schoolwork or recreational reading if there is no homework.
+During this quiet time, a suitable place, somewhat free of other distractions, should be available.
+The routine of daily quiet time provides an opportunity to develop self-discipline, stimulate imagination, and enhance reading skills.
 Routines can also make completing chores easier for both children and parents.
-If children are consistently expected to complete routine household duties at the same time on the same day in the same place, they soon begin to develop a responsibility for their commitment and contribution to the family.
+If children are consistently expected to complete routine household duties simultaneously on the same day in the same place, they soon begin to develop a responsibility for their commitment and contribution to the family.

 With great pride in our learning community,